Video length 1:49 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 Teaching Tips | Science | Pedagogy |

-- Teachers will need to consider if the students need more information than is provided in this simplified video.
+- This is a persistent misconception, so teachers will need to consider if the students need more information than is provided in this simplified video.

 About the Science